QAP can read the current Windows folders custom icons and even set new custom icons to Windows folders .

-The Recent folders menu lists the recent places memorized by Windows.
-An option in the General tab of the Options window determines the number of recent folders displayed in the menu (default is 10).
+The Recent folders and Recent files menus list the recent places or documents memorized by Windows.
+An option in the General tab of the Options window determines the number of items displayed in these menus (default is 10).

-Quick Access Popup Recent folders are taken from the Windows virtual folder Recent items (C:/Users/[username]/AppData/Roaming/Microsoft/Windows/Recent or, using the appdata variable, %appdata%/Microsoft/Windows/Recent).
+Quick Access Popup Recent folders and Recent files are taken from the Windows virtual folder Recent items (C:/Users/[username]/AppData/Roaming/Microsoft/Windows/Recent or, using the appdata variable, %appdata%/Microsoft/Windows/Recent).

 This Windows system folder lists the files and folders recently accessed by the user.
-Windows is using this list to populate the Recent Places virtual folder found in Explorer left pane.
-Recent Places is a subset of the Recent Items, showing only folders.
-Recent items are also used to populate the applications Jump Lists.
+The Recent Folders menu includes only folder items from this list and the Recent Files includes the rest of it.
+Windows is also using this list to populate the Recent Places virtual folder found in Explorer left pane.
+Recent items are also used to populate the Microsoft applications Jump Lists.

-The Recent folders menu is a subset of the recent places memorized by Windows.
+The Recent folders and Recent Files menus are subsets of the recent items memorized by Windows.
 You can reset the whole list of recent items:

 - Open this folder: